muafa7/http-from-tcp/README.md

 - Go networking fundamentals
 - TCP socket handling
-- Stream processing
+- Stream processing and incremental parsing
-- HTTP request parsing
+- HTTP/1.1 request structure (line, headers, body)
-- Protocol validation
+- Protocol validation and test-driven edge cases

 ---

 ## Limitations

-- Not a full HTTP server yet
+This is **not** a production HTTP server yet.

-- No header or body parsing beyond request line
+- No HTTP responses (status line, headers, or body back to the client)
-- No routing or response handling
+- No routing or handlers
+- Body parsing via `Content-Length` only (no chunked transfer encoding)
+- No read/write timeouts, connection limits, or graceful shutdown
+- TCP listener does not close connections after handling (demo only)
+- Requires `\r\n` line endings (not bare `\n`)

 ---

-## Future improvements
+## Roadmap

-- Header parsing
-- Request body support
-- HTTP response generation
+- [ ] HTTP response writer and minimal handlers (e.g. `GET /health`)
-- Routing system
-- Full HTTP server implementation
+- [ ] Method + path router
+- [ ] Per-connection timeouts and request size limits
+- [ ] Graceful shutdown and proper connection lifecycle
+- [ ] Integration tests against a live TCP listener
+- [ ] Benchmarks and CI (`-race`)

+See [REPO_AUDIT.md](./REPO_AUDIT.md) for milestone detail.

 ---